Uncut (album)

 Uncut is the debut studio album released by Canada's the Powder Blues.
 It was originally released in December 1979 on the Blue Wave label.
 RCA re-issued the album in February 1980, with the song "Gimme Some Lovin'" removed from the album.
 Uncut was produced by Jack Lavin.
+The album reached #5 in Canada after having spent 5 weeks at #6.

 The album was nominated at the 1981 Juno Awards for "Album of the Year", and the band won the Juno Award for "Most Promising Group of the Year" the same year.